 Now, I am not “blaming the Jews” for terrorism in the Middle East, nor is the historian.
-What I would like to do is point out that the theories and excuses about Islam’s violent penchant produced by Western analysts is horribly wrong.
+What I would like to do is point out that the theories and excuses about Islam’s violent penchant produced by Western analysts are horribly wrong.
 In a similar vein, Arab culture is not to blame for the violence in the region, either.
 Terrorism is entirely a product of politics.

 What we have in the Middle East is simply a problem of statecraft.
 A conceptual turn away from cultural and religious explanations for the violence in the Middle East and towards one that looks at political and legal institutions and the economic consequences that arise from them would do wonders for the region (and the world).
 If we cannot even agree on the fundamentals of what is wrong with the Middle East institutionally, we sure as hell are not going to agree upon anything else.
 This goes for domestic and regional factions in the Middle East as well as for Western ones.